cncf/enduser-public/.github/ISSUE_TEMPLATE/access-end-user-community.md

 ---
-name: Access End User Community
+name: [DO NOT USE] Access End User Community
 about: Request access to community channels
 title: Request access for [ORGANIZATION NAME]
 labels: ''
 assignees: oicheryl

 ---

+> Please do not use this template.
+Instead, use the [CNCF Member Desk](http://memberdesk.cncf.io/) to request access.

 Submit this issue to request access to the End User Community